GoodDollar/GoodContracts/docs/design_overview.md

 In this document, we present the on going development efforts and specification of the extended design of the GoodDollar contract system.

+This text introduces the core components of the GoodDollar contract system and is intended as a brief overview of the current status of development.
 This specification is subject to ongoing development and frequent review.
-This test may not reflect the most recent commits to this repo.
+This text may not reflect the most recent commit.

 ## GoodDollar Design Overview